ChrWalte/erchive/README.md

 ### service

-the service layer of the application. a encrypter service is used to handle encryption and decryption of byte data. a hasher service is used to generate hashed bytes from byte data
+the service layer of the application. an encrypter service is used to handle encryption and decryption of byte data. a hasher service is used to generate hashed bytes from byte data

 ## files

 ### .zip

-represents a file format that is compressed using a number of algorithms. deflate is used in this implementation
+represents a file format that is compressed using several algorithms. deflate is used in this implementation

 ### .zap